infinum/frontend-handbook/JavaScript/Angular.md

 ng new my-app
 ```

 As of version 7 there will be a quick wizard-like setup prompting you about routing and styling.
-Choose with routing and SCSS styling.
+Choose depending on your needs.
+All our Angular projects here at Infinum use routing and SCSS styling.

 #### Scaffolding

 You can use Angular CLI for generating new modules, components, services, directives, etc.

 Command is `ng generate [schematic-name]`, for example: `ng generate component`.
-There is also a shorthand for many generation commands, for example: `ng g c` === `ng generate component`
+There is also a shorthand for many generation commands, for example: `ng g c` === `ng generate component`.
+Run `ng generate --help` to see a list of all available options and schematics.

 ##### Creating new modules

 To create a new module, use `ng g m MyModule`.
-If module will have routes, you can generate module with routing skeleton with `ng g m MyModule --routing`.
+If the module should have routes, you can generate module with routing skeleton with `ng g m MyModule --routing`.

 ##### Creating new components

-Create component with `ng g c MyComponent` or `ng g c my-component`.
-In both cases resulting component class name will be `MyComponent` and dir name will be `my-component`.
+Create components with `ng g c MyComponent` or `ng g c my-component`.
+In both cases the resulting component class name will be `MyComponent` and dir name will be `my-component`.

 Usually when creating components you want to create component module as well.
 This makes the component more modular and ensures that everything that the component needs is provided by the component module.
-Component module should declare and export the component - think of it as a public API.
+Component module should declare and export the component - you can think of it as a public API.
 Component module could also declare some other "internal" components, but it does not have to necessarily export those internal components.
+It is our recommendation that component modules export only one declared component.

 Also remember that component can be declared only once (in one module), so it makes sense for reusable components to have their own module.